wenlzhang/obsidian-task-marker/README.md

 This plugin is a labor of love, developed and maintained during my free time after work and on weekends.
 A lot of thought, energy, and care goes into making it reliable, user-friendly, and aligned with PTKM principles.

-If you find this plugin valuable in your daily workflow:
+If you find this plugin valuable in your daily workflow, please consider supporting my work.

-- If it helps you manage tasks more effectively
-- If it saves you time and mental energy
-- If it makes your work between Obsidian and Todoist smoother

-Please consider supporting my work.
 Your support would mean the world to me and would help me dedicate more time and energy to:

 - Developing new features
 - Maintaining code quality